A Nature Day Trip to Izu: Jogasaki Coast and Mount Omuro Itinerary

 A local Tokai bus, get off at the 城ヶ崎口 (Jogasaki-Kuchi) bus stop, and walk for about 5 minutes to the start of the trail (my choice).

 Saving Tip: If you stop by the Ito Tourist Information Center located at Ito station, you can buy the Ito Sightseeing Free Pass (2-day pass for ¥1,800).
 It allows you to get on and off the local Tokai Bus around Ito and Izu Kogen, and grants you discounts in a selection of attractions.
 Details of this offer can be found here (Japanese only).
+You can also purchase your Ito Sightseeing Free Pass in advance on KKDay (there is a small discount, but you still need to redeem the voucher at Ito station).

 The Jogasaki Picnical Course: A Seaside Walk and Geological Wonders